splunk/public-o11y-docs/apm/apm-alert-visualize/alert-conditions-apm.rst

   For general information about alerts and detectors in Splunk Observability Cloud, see :ref:`get-started-detectoralert`.

-Alert conditions for request rate detectors
+Alert conditions for request rate metrics
 =============================================

-These are the built-in alert conditions for request rate detectors that are available in Splunk APM detectors.
+These are the built-in alert conditions for request rate metrics that are available in Splunk APM detectors.
 These conditions are available when you select :guilabel:`Request rate - Service/Endpoint`, :guilabel:`Request rate - Service`, or :guilabel:`Request rate - Workflow` when you create an APM detector.
 See :ref:`apm-alerts` for steps to configure and APM detector.

 .. list-table::
    :header-rows: 1